The Archer Gang were a group of notorious desperadoes that terrorized parts of Indiana during the mid 19th century.

 Though to the outside community, they were seen as respectable farmers and whetstone makers and millers, when their funds ran low they turned “bandit.”
-They regularly robbed stage coaches, trains, and road travelers as well as rustling horses and cattle.
-During these years, strangers, peddlers, and even regular citizens went missing, never to be seen again and no trace of their bodies were ever found.
+They regularly robbed stagecoaches, trains, and road travelers as well as rustling horses and cattle.
+During these years, strangers, peddlers, and even regular citizens went missing, never to be seen again and no trace of their bodies was ever found.

 Sometimes, they branched outside of Indiana plying their outlaw ways in Illinois and Kentucky.
 In addition to their thievery, they were also said to have been involved in arson, extortion, counterfeiting, burglary, and murder.